Find Grad Schools

 Doctor’s Degrees in Journalism

 There are 6 schools in the United States where you can get your doctor's degree in journalism.
-This degree is more popular with female students, and about 29% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 21.4% of journalism graduates were international students.
+Approximately 61% of recent graduates in this major were women, and no racial-ethnic minorities were represented in this group.
+Also, 50.0% of journalism graduates were international students.

 Education Levels of Journalism Majors